apham3/DH150-AmyPham/Assignment #4/README.md

 > Please find the link to the activity [here.](https://ows.io/os/5c7v4f4n)

-> Click [here](https://drive.google.com/drive/folders/1VfBQ7aNGvWucREd8NNri20PDNRNf-wDf?usp=sharing) to see the results of the participant.
+> Click [here](https://drive.google.com/drive/folders/1VfBQ7aNGvWucREd8NNri20PDNRNf-wDf?usp=sharing) to see the results of the participant's card-sorting.

 **3. User Data**